yongyw123/mig-sync-interface/README.md

 ## Construction - Address Mapping

-1. [5] The MIG controller presents a flat address space to the user interface and translates it to the addressing required by the SDRAM.
+1. The MIG controller presents [5] a flat address space to the user interface and translates it to the addressing required by the SDRAM.
 MIG controller is configured for sequential reads, and it maps the DDR2 as rank-bank-row-column.
-Insert ?? image ??
 2. The UI address provided by MIG is 27-bit wide: {Rank: 1-bit; Row: 13-bit; Column: 10-bit; Bank: 3-bit}
 3. Since there is only one rank, this is hard-coded as zero.
 4. DDR2 native data width is 16-bit; this means that the memory could accomodate a total of 2^{26} (with one rank) 16-bit data.